mabausch/AppliedNeuro/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

 Contribute to our lab's mission to explore the frontiers of epilepsy and memory neuroscience, employing neurotechnologies in both clinical settings and the field.
 We're looking for motivated individuals to join our interdisciplinary team, focused on innovative research.
-Start your journey with us and discover the impact you can make.
+Start your journey with us and <a href="../contact"> discover the impact you can make.</a>

 {% include section.html %}